Pierre-vh/Fox/Moonshot/src/Moonshot/upcoming_refactor.md

 ## Deletion
 </br>
 I'll delete a lot of code.
-A LOT, and rewrite it from scratch.
+A LOT.
 Most of that code is either obsolete, or trivial to rewrite, or ill-formed.
 (Overcomplicated, over engineered, bad design,etc.)
 </br>
 The folder/files that are going to be deleted include:</br>